Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_tuple.md

     ```

 ## Access Tuple Items
-You can access tuple items by referring to the index number, inside square brackets:
+You can access tuple items by referring to the index number, inside square brackets.

 **Code Example**
 === "Jac"